Jaiden Animations: Career

-Philanthropy
+In January 2021, Dittfach appeared on YIAY Time: The Game Show, a YouTube Original comedy program hosted by Jack Douglass, better known online as jacksfilms.
+She also frequently appears on the improv game show Scribble Showdown with TheOdd1sOut, Domics, RubberRoss, Egoraptor, and Emirichu.
+With fellow YouTuber TheOdd1sOut, Dittfach is a part of the "Animation Squad", a group of animators who frequently create videos together.
+Her channel is managed by the Channel Frederator Network.

+On June 1, 2021, her YouTube channel reached 10 million subscribers.
+She received a nomination in the Animated category for the 11th Streamy Awards in December 2021.
+In 2022, she signed with the Creative Artists Agency.
+YouTube ranked her video "Being Not Straight", among their list of the "top trending videos" of 2022, as it reached over 17 million views by the end of the year.

+In July 2024, Dittfach won another competition organized by MrBeast, this time in the video "50 YouTubers Fight for $1,000,000" in which she competed against 49 other YouTubers for $1,000,000 to give away to their subscribers.
+She pledged to use the prize money to send some of her subscribers to art school.
+Later that month, for the tenth anniversary of her first video upload, Dittfach announced that she does not plan to continue creating content indefinitely.

+Charitable activities

-In April 2019, Dittfach published a video encouraging people to donate to Bird Gardens of Naples, a non-profit bird sanctuary in Florida, via a GoFundMe campaign.
+In April 2019, Dittfach published a video encouraging people to donate to 'Bird Gardens of Naples', a non-profit bird sanctuary in Florida, via a GoFundMe campaign.
 Within nine weeks, the campaign had raised over $22,000.
 Dittfach was also among many social media figures who donated to the Team Trees fundraiser in 2019.
 For World Health Day in April 2020, Dittfach participated in #HopeFromHome, a charity livestream initiated by fellow YouTuber Jacksepticeye that raised over $260,000 for COVID-19 relief.

 In October 2021, Dittfach participated in a charity tournament for the video game Nickelodeon All-Star Brawl hosted by YouTuber Alpharad and Coney of the esports organization Panda Global, playing as the character CatDog.
 In her campaign, she raised over $73,000 after uploading a now-deleted video asking for donations to help choose CatDog as the character she wished to play for the tournament.

 Personal life

-Jaiden Dittfach was born on September 27, 1997.
-In 2016, Dittfach stated in a video that she resides in Arizona.
-In another video, posted in 2018, she stated that she moved to California.
+Dittfach stated in a video in 2018 that she had moved to California.
+In December 2022, she purchased a $4.8 million home in Sherman Oaks, Los Angeles, California with fellow YouTuber Alpharad.
+In 2025, she sold a fully updated property in Eagle Rock for $2.6 million.

+In 2017, Dittfach spoke out about her experience with eating disorders, specifically anorexia and bulimia in a video titled "Why I Don't Have a 'Face Reveal'", as well as a song titled "Empty" in 2018, recorded together with Boyinaband.

-On March 20, 2022, in her video titled "Being Not Straight", Dittfach came out as aromantic and asexual, also known as "aroace".
+In 2022, in her video titled "Being Not Straight", she publicly came out as aromantic and asexual.
+In 2024, she announced that she was diagnosed with ADHD and autism.